 How much is Meghan Markle's engagement ring worth?

 The value of Meghan Markle's stunning yellow gold diamond engagement ring is estimated to be between £70,000 - £115,000.
 But don't worry if this is a little out of your price range - you can get one at Diamond Heaven for as little as £1,103.
 Buy your dream ring here.

 Following the betrothal of Harry and Meghan, we thought we'd look at some of our favourite engagement rings throughout the reigning monarchs history - comment below to let us know what your favourites are!

 1923 - The Queen Mother & King George VI - platinum sapphire & diamond engagement ring

 When the second son of King George V, Prince Albert ‘Bertie' first met Lady Elizabeth Bowes-Lyon (later on known as the Queen Mother), he was smitten.
-Bertie (who would become King Edward VI) first asked for Lady Elizabeth's hand in marriage in 1921, but she refused.
+Bertie (who would become King George VI) first asked for Lady Elizabeth's hand in marriage in 1921, but she refused.
 Adamant that Lady Elizabeth was the love of his life, he refused to marry anyone else.
 In 1923, Prince Albert proposed once more with an oval cut sapphire engagement ring set in platinum and flanked in small diamonds.
 The King and Queen married in Westminster Abbey and went on to have two daughters, Elizabeth II (later on Queen Elizabeth II) and Princess Margaret.
-After the death of King Edward VI in 1952, Elizabeth stopped wearing her engagement ring in favour of a pearl ring.
+After the death of King George VI in 1952, Elizabeth stopped wearing her engagement ring in favour of a pearl ring.

 1936 - Wallis Simpson & King Edward VIII - emerald & gold engagement ring.